What to Know About Your Sewer Service

 - When receiving the call, the City will dispatch a Utilities operator to assess the problem.

-- If the main line is clear, and providing that a four-inch cleanout access is available within your home, a power ream and camera inspection of the service line is performed.
+- If the mainline is clear and providing that a four-inch cleanout access is available within your home, we'll perform a power ream and camera inspection of the service line.
 The homeowner is required to sign service agreement form prior to any work taking place on private property and charges may apply.